Projects per year

 Haike Apelt

-- Department of the Built Environment, Rational Architecture - University Lecturer
+- Built Environment, Rational Architecture - University Lecturer

 Person: OWP : University Teacher / Researcher